Gods and Goddesses

 How does the worship of rustic deities apply today?

-While not actively worshipped today, rustic deities symbolize humanity's enduring relationship with nature.
+While not actively worshiped today, rustic deities symbolize humanity's enduring relationship with nature.
 They inspire modern ecological awareness and appreciation for local folklore, reminding us of the sacredness of natural spaces.

 Are there any myths or stories about Beroe?